OlivierSohn/hamazed/BACKLOG.md

 - do not crash client when server dies without disconnecting clients.
-- when quitting program, we should stop the server gracefully to avoid exceptions in distant clients.
+- when quitting program, we should stop the server gracefully to avoid exceptions in distant clients. see https://github.com/jaspervdj/websockets/issues/135 on how to handle exceptions on the client.
 - when exiting the program, should the client close the connection: sendClose conn ("Bye!" :: Text) then wait one second?